 The Radio City Music Hall is an entertainment venue located in Rockefeller Center that serves as the headquarters for NYC-based precision dancing company, The Rockettes.
 Located at 6th Avenue, Manhattan, Radio City Music Hall is a certified New York landmark and one of the most popular and recognised performance venues in the city.
+We've prepared a detailed Radio City Music Hall seating chart guide answering almost all questions related to the iconic venue.

 Developed over the period from 1929 to 1940, the 12-acre complex of Radio City Music Hall was designed by architect Edward Durell Stone and interior designer Donald Deskey in the Art Deco style.
 Over the years, the venue has been used for everything from movie screenings, live tapings of TV shows, concerts, and even some sporting events.
 Since 1932, Radio City Music Hall has been home to The Rockettes, New York’s very own dance group that has been around for almost a decade.